 Why do we have a fear of change?

 Your internal self-corrective mechanism is like a thermostat.
 It pulls you back to your current set point; your current life.
 Even if it is comfortably uncomfortable!
 Any change we contemplate making, whether it’s in finances, career, relationships or committing to our personal development and growth, takes us out of our comfort zone.
 When this happens, a chemical signal enters our nervous system.
 Our brain picks up the signal as doubt, fear or anxiety and interprets it as a danger signal.
 The doubt prompts us to make whatever adjustments necessary to return us to our previous state.
-The fear of change stops our progress.
+Your fear of change can stop your progress.

-Maxwell Maltz, a plastic surgeon in the 1950’s, made a fascinating through his work.
-He found that even after significant facial plastic surgery, many patients didn’t see any changes when they looked in the mirror.
-This internal self-corrective mechanism prevented it and kept them stuck in their prior self-image.
+Maxwell Maltz, a plastic surgeon in the 1950’s, made a fascinating discovery through his work.
+Even after significant facial plastic surgery, many patients didn’t see any changes when they looked in the mirror.
+This internal self-corrective mechanism kept them stuck in their prior self-image.
 He called this internal self-corrective mechanism our psycho-cybernetic mechanism.

 The psycho-cybernetic mechanism is one of the reasons why 93% of New Year’s Resolutions fail, around one in nine people only attain their goals and around 90% of lotto winners lose all their money within a year.
 Their psycho-cybernetic mechanism does everything it can to pull them back to their regular set point.
 A time before they won a large sum of money.
 Winning money is new and unfamiliar.
-Danger signal!
+It signals danger.

 Changing your inner set point

-So, next time you want to take on a new experience, and you feel doubt, uncertain or fear you know that you are probably not in danger!
+Next time you want to take on a new experience, yet you feel doubt or uncertainty, realise that you are probably not in danger!
 (Unless you are in a real life-threatening situation.)
-Put a new meaning on the resulting feeling.
+Practice putting a new meaning on your resulting feeling.
 Call it excitement instead of doubt or fear and focus on the outcome.
 Not the initial leap into the unknown, but the end result.
 Sit with it so it becomes familiar.
 Take some time making it feel less fearful by creating a different story around it.

 Another great tool to help you recalibrate your set point step and embrace change is visualisation.
 Visualisation or mental rehearsal helps decrease the fear of change.
 It helps you make what you desire more familiar.
 Visualisation helps formulate new neural connections so you become acclimatised and more comfortable with your new experience.
 Slowly, you move your comfort zone towards your desired state, and you reprogram your subconscious mind.
 It also helps you create new habits.

 The subconscious mind cannot distinguish between an external experience in the physical world, and that same experience conveyed to the brain by your imagination.
-Taking advantage of your subconscious mind’s blind spot and consciously creating the future you desire, is your secret asset.
-It helps you reprogram your subconscious mind.
-You see, your subconscious mind is the part of your mind that runs your life; the part that is a million times more powerful than your conscious mind and is the storehouse of your habits, emotions and memories.
-When you have a contest between the conscious and subconscious mind, fighting and willpower, the subconscious mind will win every time.
+Taking advantage of your subconscious mind’s blind spot so you consciously create the future you desire, is your secret asset.
+You are literally reprogramming your subconscious mind, the part of your mind that runs your life.
+It is also a million times more powerful than your conscious mind.
+It is the storehouse of your habits, emotions and memories.
+When you have a contest between your conscious and subconscious mind, fighting and willpower, your subconscious mind will win every time.

 If you need some help with making a change in your personal or professional life, then give me a call.
 It’s what I do every day!
 So, let’s talk and if we are a good fit, I can outline the next step.
-If we aren’t I will ensure you get a few tools and tips to help you take your next step.
-So, you have nothing to lose and lots to gain!
+If we aren’t I will ensure you get a few tools and tips to help you take the next step.
+This means you have nothing to lose and lots to gain!
 Book a complimentary call now.